codezart/codezart/README.md

 - 👋 Hi, I’m @codezart
-- 👀 I’m interested in Backend Software Development, AI/ML, and DevOps.
+- 👀 I’m interested in Backend Software Development and AI/ML.
 - 📫 you can reach me out on abdurrahman.mohammed@outlook.com

 <!---